jeremycherfas/user/pages/03.blog/monthly-report-2024-05/item.md

 ### Stuff Done

 Managed a smidgen of paid work this month, and aside from that got on with my various projects, including trips.
-Being away from my desk means I don't make progress on geeky things, and then have to force myself to restart.
+Being away from my desk means I don’t make progress on geeky things, and then have to force myself to restart.

 #### Hours logged per month